 Batteries can be consumed over time and will eventually need to be replaced.
 It is the downside to having a battery as a part of your solar setup.
 Again, it depends on your intention and how your project will function.
 But enough of the dry, boring part of solar.
 Let’s jump into some fantastic (and hot) ideas.

 Dog House Solar Fans

-One of the most common and useful solar ideas I came across is utilizing solar to power a fan to keep air moving in the dog house.
-There are a variety of small fans on the market that seem to have mixed reviews.
-A lot of them look like nothing more than a small computer fan connected to a small, cheap-looking solar panel.
+One of the most common and valuable solar ideas I came across is utilizing solar to power a fan to keep air moving in the dog house.
+A variety of small fans on the market seem to have mixed reviews.
+Many look like nothing more than a small computer fan connected to a small, cheap-looking solar panel.
 Well, I have a better idea.

 Attic Fans and Dog House Solar

-I found some really cool solar powered attic fans on Amazon that I think will work really well and they don’t even look bad either.
+I found some cool solar-powered attic fans on Amazon that I think will work well, and they don’t even look bad, either.
 They’re a bit pricey compared to the smaller ones I found online that claim to be exclusively for dog houses, but I believe the reviews tell the tale.
-All the cheap, little fans that run on solar that I found have pretty bad reviews.
-A lot of people complain about the fans not running well unless the Sun is in full bloom so to speak.
-The other thought I had about these is that they appear to be cheaply made.

 You Get What You Pay For

 Why spend $20 on something that won’t work well and will likely break?
 It makes more sense to look at a product intended for a more reliable purpose.
 That’s why I believe the solar-powered attic fan is a really cool idea (no pun intended).

 The fan is, after all, intended to be used on your home roof.
 Therefore it is designed with longevity, aesthetic appeal, and functionality all in mind.